truewebber/swift-protoparser/Sprint9_Report.md

 ### 4. AST Node Testing

-We continued improving tests for AST nodes, with a focus on the EnumNode component:
+We continued improving tests for AST nodes, with a focus on the EnumNode and ServiceNode components:
 - **EnumNode**: 96.6% line coverage (114 of 118 lines)
+- **ServiceNode**: 97.9% line coverage (141 of 144 lines)
-- Overall AST nodes: 53.1% line coverage (524 of 987 lines)
+- Overall AST nodes: 66.6% line coverage (657 of 987 lines), up from 53.1%

 ### 5. Coverage Analysis Infrastructure